oktaytuncay/Kubernetes/kubernetes.md

 So we need a solution that will monitor these metrics, store them and provide analytics around this data.

 Kubernetes does not come with a full feature built-in monitoring solution.
-But there are a number of open source solutions available like Metrics Server, Prometheus, Elastic Stack and Proprietary solutions like Datadog and Dynatrace.
+But there are a number of open source solutions available like Metrics Server, Prometheus, Elastic Stack, and Proprietary solutions like Datadog and Dynatrace.

 Heapster was one of the original projects that enabled monitoring and analysis features for Kubernetes.
-A lot of regerence can be found for reference architectures on monitoring Kubernetes.
-However, heapster is now deprecated and slimmed down version was formed known as the Metric Server.
+A lot of references can be found for reference architectures for monitoring Kubernetes.
+However, heapster is now deprecated, and a slimmed-down version was formed known as the Metric Server.

 We can have one metric server per Kubernetes cluster.
-The Metrics Server retrieves metrics from each of the Kubernetes nodes and pods, aggregates them and store in memory.
+The Metrics Server retrieves metrics from each of the Kubernetes nodes and pods, aggregates them, and stores them in memory.

 Note that the metrics server is only an in-memory monitoring solution and does not store the metrics on the disk.
-And as a result we can't see historical performance data.
+And as a result, we can't see historical performance data.

 So how to generate metrics for pods in these nodes?